Neal Trotman: Bristol Rovers

 On 7 August 2014, Neal agreed to a short-term deal to join Bristol Rovers in the Conference Premier following his release from Plymouth Argyle.

 He made his Bristol Rovers debut against Barnet on 12 August 2014, starting a match before coming off at half time, as they lost 2–0.
 Trotman soon became a first team regular for the side at the start of the season.
 However, at the beginning of November, he suffered ankle injury that kept him out for a month.
-It wasn't until on 2 December 2014 when Trotman returned to the first team from injury, coming on as a substitute in the first half, in a 0–0 draw against Wrexham.
+On 2 December 2014 Trotman returned to the first team from injury, coming on as a first half substitute in a 0–0 draw against Wrexham.
 He then scored his first goal for the club, in a 2–1 win over Torquay United on 26 December 2014.
 However, he was soon found himself away from the club, as he was placed on the substitute bench, and later sidelined with a knee injury for the rest of the season.
 Despite this, his involvement with Bristol Rovers this season saw the club went on to miss out on the Conference Premier league title on the final day by 1 point but earned promotion via the playoffs, triumphing on penalties against Grimsby Town, securing a return to the football league at the first time of asking.

 After making 19 appearances and scoring once as the club won promotion, Trotman was released at the end of the 2014–15 season and subsequently retired from football aged 28 due to injury problems.